open-telemetry/opentelemetry-specification/specification/baggage/api.md

 Notes:

-If the propagator is unable to parse the `baggage` header, `extract` MUST return a `Context` with no baggage entries in it.
+If the propagator is unable to parse the incoming `baggage`, `extract` MUST return a `Context` with no baggage entries in it.

-If the `baggage` header is present, but contains no entries, `extract` MUST return a `Context` with no baggage entries in it.
+If the incoming `baggage` is present, but contains no entries, `extract` MUST return a `Context` with no baggage entries in it.

 ## Conflict Resolution